cypress-io/cypress/docs/source/guides/guides/continuous-integration.md

 ## Docker

 We have [created](https://github.com/cypress-io/docker) an official [cypress/base](https://hub.docker.com/r/cypress/base/) container with all of the required dependencies installed.
 Just add Cypress and go!
-As an experiment we have also created a complete [cypress/internal:cy](https://hub.docker.com/r/cypress/internal/tags/) image with pre-installed Cypress; just call {% url '`cypress run`' cli-tool#cypress-run %}.
+As an experiment we have also created a complete [cypress/internal:cy](https://hub.docker.com/r/cypress/internal/tags/) image with pre-installed Cypress; just call {% url '`cypress run`' command-line#cypress-run %}.

 If you don't use this image you must install all of the {% url 'linux dependencies' continuous-integration#Other %}.
 See {% issue 165 'this issue' %} for more information.